jiankangdeng/MenpoBenchmark/README.md

 ## Dataset Download Links

-The face boxs and five facial landmarks within the annotation files are predicted from our detector, which has a mAP around 90% on the WiderFace Hard subset.
-We will release this face detector recently, thus the face alignment algorithms can run from scratch.
+The face boxes and five facial landmarks within the annotation files are predicted from our detector, which has an mAP around 90% on the WiderFace Hard subset.
+We will release this face detector recently, thus the face alignment algorithms can be tested under the real-world environments.

 300W [dropbox](https://www.dropbox.com/s/7p4gwooqb5duijy/300W.zip?dl=0)